Menu

 If you have suffered from a physical injury because of an employee’s actions, you may have the legal right to pursue compensation for your losses from that employee or contractor and the business that employs them.

-The route you take to seek compensation will depend on the unique facts and circumstances of your accident.
+The route you take to seek compensation will depend on the unique facts and circumstances of your car accident.
 One potential course of action is bringing a civil claim against an employer based on the theory that they are responsible for the actions of an employee who they negligently hired, supervised, or trained.

 Essentially, this type of suit involves stating that the employer knowingly hired someone who was unfit for the job or failed to provide proper supervision or training and that this negligence resulted in your suffering.